Full CV

 Key attributes: project leadership, concept development, polar logistics, fieldwork, field team management, mentoring, helicopter operations, safety assessment, risk assessment, data analysis and synthesis, project prioritization

-It then led to a novel ground survey method, setting up a coordinate system which drifted and rotated with the ice and tying airborne, ground and under ice observations together in space and time.
-A significant step was adapting a lidar georeferencing method which provided uncertainty bounds for every single point.
-This allowed rigorous propagation of uncertainties through to modelled snow and ice properties.
+I developed novel methods to establish ground control for aerial surveys over drifting pack ice – setting up a coordinate system which drifted and rotated with the ice and tying airborne, ground and under ice observations together in space and time.

 My doctoral thesis (see publications) provides engineering and data analysis details.
 Its main finding is that our body of knowledge about Antarctic sea ice thickness is extremely limited because of observational and resolution-induced biases.
 It also highlights some critical issues in estimation of snow depth on Antarctic sea ice.